mirzawaqasahmed/f5-big-iq-lab/docs/class03/module2/lab1.rst

 1. Select one of the application ``site40.example.com`` and turn on **Enhanced Analytics**, click on the button at the top right of the screen, and click on **Start**.

-.. note:: Enhanced Analytics might be already turn on for site40.example.com

 The Enhanced Analytics allows you to increase the application data visibility by collecting additional data for all, or specific, client IP addresses sending requests to the application.

-Note: When this option is enabled, a banner appears at the top of the screen and highlights the application health icon in the applications list.
+.. note:: When this option is enabled, a banner appears at the top of the screen and highlights the application health icon in the applications list.
+Enhanced Analytics might be already turn on for site40.example.com

 .. image:: ../pictures/module2/img_module2_lab1_1.png
   :align: center